MARINE EQUIPMENT CERTIFICATION (MED) WHEELMARK MARKING

 MED/3.21: Bedding articles.

 AITEX is the Notified Body number 0161 assigned by the European Commission for the conformity assessment procedures of certain products: CE marking

-The certification process starts with a Module B, EC Type Examination during which, the Notified Body assesses that the prototype being certified complies with the applicable requirements, focusing on the product tests and technical documentation.
+The evaluation process with a Module B, EC Type Examination during which, the Notified Body assesses that the prototype being certified complies with the applicable requirements, focusing on the product tests and technical documentation.
 Once the conformity of the documentation provided by the applicant has been established, a certificate is issued with a 5-year expiry date.
-The product cannot be marked or introduced onto a vessel without being accompanied by a Module F or D certificate.
+The product cannot be marked or introduced onto a vessel without being accompanied by a Module E, F or D certificate.

 Module F is conformity to type based on product verification.
 In other words, it assesses whether the final product complies with the requirements and that it conforms to the requirements described in the Module B certification process.
 This requires an on-site visit during which, the production is monitored batch by batch, a sample is taken and conformity is checked by testing, and other requirements if necessary.
 If the process complies with the certification requirements, the batches of product declared for verification can be marked with the Ship’s Wheel, and boarded.
 In this case, the certificate expires when all products in the batch have been used up.